dev-jLagunas/bean-and-beast/README.md

 **Live Site**: [Bean & Beast](https://dev-jlagunas.github.io/bean-and-beast/#/)

 Bean & Beast is a fictional premium chocolate brand built as the capstone project of my UX design portfolio.
-This full product concept was created entirely from scratch using the design thinking framework — from user research, branding, and product storytelling, to high-fidelity wireframes, UI mockups, and frontend development.
+This full product concept was created entirely from scratch using the design thinking framework, from user research, branding, and product storytelling, to high-fidelity wireframes, UI mockups, and frontend development.

 The site was built using Vue 3, JavaScript, and styled with Tailwind CSS.
 I placed special emphasis on accessibility, skimmability, and reusable UI components.
 The site is structured with clean logic, modular components, and a centralized data store.

-Bean & Beast is more than a design project — it’s a fully imagined brand with character-driven storytelling and original artwork.
+Bean & Beast is more than a design project.
+It’s a fully imagined brand with character-driven storytelling and original artwork.
 I built it to prove that I am ready to work professionally as a UX designer and front-end developer.

 ---